-The Department of Rehabilitation Sciences and the Lee Mitchener Tolbert Center for Developmental Disabilities and Autism are pleased to announce the receipt of a $1.2+ million training grant from the U.S. Department of Education, Office of Special Education Programs.
-PI, Beth DeGrace, PhD, OTR/L, and Co-PIs, Sandra Arnold, PT, PhD and Thubi Kolobe, PT, PhD), current PI, Dr. Sandra Arnold and Co-PI Dr. Kolobe.
+The Department of Rehabilitation Sciences and the Lee Mitchener Tolbert Center for Developmental Disabilities and Autism are pleased to announce the receipt of a $1.2+ million training grant from the U.S. Department of Education, Office of Special Education Programs with (original PI, Beth DeGrace, and Co-PIs, Sandra Arnold, PT, PhD and Thubi Kolobe, PT, PhD), current PI, Dr. Sandra Arnold and Co-PI Dr. Kolobe.
 The project will train.
 The project will train a total of 54 occupational therapy and physical therapy students at both the professional entry and graduate level in translating research to best practice using a wrap around mentor the mentee model that also involves community practitioner partners.
 The focus of this innovative, interprofessional grant is to improve services for children with disabilities receiving special education and related services in the school setting, with an emphasis on individualizing interventions to maximize academic achievement, friendships and a sense of belonging; areas known to be related to health and quality of life.

-For more information, please see our flier , EBIP Project page, or contact the PI, Dr. Beth DeGrace.
+For more information, please see our flier, EBIP Project page, or contact the PI, Dr. Sandra Arnold.